lauraelsner/Week_01_Basics/01_html_basics/README.md

 **Or** you can open Sublime Text and go to `file>open` and select the project **folder** instead of an individual file
 ![opening a folder in sublime text](stfolder2.gif)

-###HTML Tags & CSS Selectors Review
+###HTML Tags Review

  *	This section is a refresher for students.
 As pre-work we asked students to complete Project 1: ["Anna's Website"](https://dash.generalassemb.ly/projects/annas-website-1) in Dash.
-Review tag syntax (tags have opening and closing brackets etc.) Review CSS syntax. __NOTES: Students were only introduced to element selectors.__
+Review tag syntax (tags have opening and closing brackets etc.)

 ===